spatial-computing/historical_map_retrieval/README.md

  ## Georeferencing

 Run  `generate_wld_file` to generate corresponding world file and point file for jpg files.

-Then feed the resulting world file and jpg files to gdal to convert to geotiff files.
+Put the `jpeg`,`.point` and `.wrd` into the *SAME* folder, then run `sh gdal.sh` to feed the resulting world file and jpg files to gdal to convert to geotiff files.
+Note that you need to change the folder name in `gdal.sh` to point to the correct folder.

+## Visualization

 QGIS can be used to view the geotiff file.